Gouthamve/geekon.tech/content/post/golang-lexing-parsing.md

 func(n int) func(p *T)
 ```

-One interesting problem here is that parameter parsing requires arbitrary look ahead as we can do the following where we dont know if _string_ refers to a variable named string or a type string:
+One interesting problem here is that parameter parsing requires arbitrary lookahead as we can do the following where we dont know if _string_ refers to a variable named string or a type string:

 ```
 func(string, a, b, c, d, e int, z float32) (bool)